offalynne/min-minui-de/README.md

 # min-minui-de
-Minimal ES theme tested for Desktop and Android.
+Minimal ES-DE theme tested for Desktop and Android.
 No relationship to prior ES-DE themes.
 Styled after [MinUI frontend by shauninman](https://github.com/shauninman/MinUI).
 Font is [BPreplay by Gtrianta](https://backpacker.gr/fonts/6)

 ## Features
 - Closer to source theme